analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-13-introduction_to_reinforcement_learning.md

 <p align="center">
 <img width="350" height="250" src="/src/diagrams/reinforce_learning_control_loop.png"><br>
-The agent-environmeny interation in a Markov Decision Process
+The agent-environment interation in a Markov Decision Process
 </p>

 The process can end after a finite number of steps $$T$$, or can continue indefinitely.
 The agent's goal is to learn a policy $$\pi(a_t \vert s_t)$$ that defines the distribution of actions $$a_t$$ conditioned by state $$s_t$$, with the goal of maximizing the sum of all rewards for the next steps $$r_{t+1} + r_{t+2} + ...$$.